 Without a doubt, Munich was the highlight of our trip to Germany.
-In fact, spending 48 hours in Munich was one of the best travel decisions we've made in a while.
-But how do you begin to narrow down an travel agenda when you've only got two days?
-Use this Munich travel guide to figure out where to go, eat, and sleep when you visit Munich!
+In fact, spending 48 hours in Munich was one of the best travel decisions I've made in a while.
+But how do you begin to narrow down a travel agenda when you've only got two days?
+Use this Munich travel guide to plan where to go, eat, and sleep when you visit Munich!

 Disclaimer: This content was sponsored by Simply Munich.
 The ideas and opinions expressed in this post, however, are entirely my own.
 This post also contains affiliate links.
 Any purchase made using one of my affiliate links means I'll earn a small commission to support my website.
 You pay nothing extra!